Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 ### 2. Ignoring resource requirements

-If your machine is underpowered, the problem is not that NemoClaw is broken.
-The problem is that you are trying to launch a sandboxed agent environment on hardware that barely wants to open Chrome.
+If your machine is underpowered, the problem is not that NemoClaw is broken or badly optimized.
+The problem is that you are trying to launch an entire orchestrated, sandboxed agent environment on hardware that barely wants to open Google Chrome.
+You need RAM, and you need CPU overhead.

-### 3. Forgetting that blocked actions are a feature
+### 3. Forgetting that blocked actions are a feature, not a bug

 ## Practical First-Run Checklist

-If you are setting up NemoClaw today, use this order.
+If you are setting up NemoClaw today, follow this exact order of operations to save yourself hours of debugging.

 ### Step 2: Use a clean OpenClaw environment

-Do not force it onto a hand-tuned existing install unless NVIDIA’s docs explicitly say that path is supported.
+Do not attempt to force NemoClaw onto a hand-tuned, heavily customized existing OpenClaw install.
+Start fresh, unless NVIDIA’s official documentation explicitly states that a migration path is fully supported.

 ### Step 3: Run onboarding and watch the outputs carefully